jeffreysorgen/golf-club-sensors/implementation.md

 - When the golf club is in its bag, then little energy is spent because `delay()` is being used until it senses that it's in the Ready state
 - While the golf club in the Ready position, all the readings are streaming through (acc readings for now)
 - \[**NEED FIX**] Swinging the club around won't put it into a Resting state if it's not really meant to be there, because although it's not using thresholds, a method has (**not yet!**) been developed to prevent this from happening (**There is still a risk of setting off a one-second delay at random times as-is**)
+  - However, through some testing, watching the plotter waving the device around, it's possible that `( y < -0.85 )` doesn't happen or it doesn't hit the delay for some reason.

 # [NEXT STEPS -->](activity.md)
 ### Implementing BLE